temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

    2 "MyWorkflow"
 ```

-To see what else you can do to Workflows, run `temporal workflow` or visit [CLI ▶️ workflow](/cli/workflow).
+To see the full range of Workflow-related commands, run `temporal workflow` or visit [CLI ▶️ workflow](/cli/workflow).

-To see the list of top-level commands, run `temporal` or visit [Available commands](#available-commands).
+For a full list of available commands, run `temporal` or visit [Available commands](#available-commands).

 ## Environments

-So far, the CLI has been talking to the Server at the default address, `localhost:7233`.
-To talk to another Server, like a production namespace on Temporal Cloud:
+To communicate with a different Server, like a production Namespace on Temporal Cloud:

 1. Create an environment named `prod`.
 2. Pass `--env prod` to commands, like `temporal workflow list --env prod`.

-To create a new environment, start setting its properties:
+To create a new environment and set its properties:

 ```bash
 temporal env set prod.namespace production.f45a2